15 English abbreviations you need to know

 5. BRB – Be right back

-Sometimes when chatting, something demands our attention: be it the doorbell, a cat wanting to be let out or an irresistible caffeine craving.
-Don’t sweat it – just let your friend know you’ll BRB.
+Sometimes when chatting, something demands our attention: be it the doorbell, a cat wanting to be let out, or an irresistible caffeine craving.
+Don’t sweat it — just let your friend know you’ll BRB.

 6. DOB – Date of birth

 “What IS my DOB?” you might have wondered the first time you saw this.
-After all, it does sound like a poorly chosen item of clothing or foul type of medicine.
-Well, rest assured you do have a DOB – we all do.
-You probably celebrate yours each year with far too much cake, ice cream and requisite silly hats.
+After all, it does sound like a poorly chosen item of clothing or a foul type of medicine.
+Well, rest assured you do have a DOB — we all do.
+You probably celebrate yours each year with far too much cake, ice cream, and requisite silly hats.

 7. CC/BCC – Carbon copy/blind carbon copy

-8. TBA/TBC- To be announced/To be confirmed
+8. TBA/TBC – To be announced/To be confirmed

 Remember your friend whose wedding invitation you need to RSVP ASAP to?
 Be careful if it says venue TBA or groom TBC.
 It means she doesn’t have everything organized just yet!